-171-3, 271-3, 371-3, 471-4 Special Topics in Dance (1-4)
+171-4, 271-4, 371-4, 471-4, 471-4 Special Topics in Dance (1-4)

 Courses not otherwise included in the catalog listing but for which there may be special needs.
 May be repeated for credit as subject matter changes.
-See department chair.
+See program director.

-Courses offered to fulfill Liberal Arts Core requirements.
-See Liberal Arts section of catalog for course descriptions.
+Course offered to fulfill Liberal Arts Core requirement.
+See Liberal Arts section of catalog for course description.
 May not be used to fulfill major or minor requirements.